Coloby/quartz_notes/quartz_content/PublicNotes/How I write notes.md

 		- just fold the lists and here you go, you have "headings"
 		- BUT the outline view from the right bar won't work using only lists
 			- by default, only headings are supported
-	- do you have so few folders? complexity & friction I don't need
+	- have so few folders? complexity & friction I don't need
 		- I have a folder system in my private notes but it's not so complex
 - Condensing info make me process/remember it much better
 	- try to have only 1 line paragraphs, no bigger than that
 	- don't go over 4 items in any kind of list
 	- always separate/group whenever it makes sense
-- try to link/upgrade/delete old notes whenever needed

-stuff into individual notes...
 - To determine importance I use...
 	- numbered lists
 	- spaces & dividers